X-Infernus: Chapter Four: Soul's End

-Nightcrawler, discovering that Colossus' punch is far from lethal, slips past him and Wolverine to remove the Soul Dagger from Illyana, retrieving her Soulsword and using them both to free his teammates from their enchantment.
+Nightcrawler slips past Colossus and Wolverine to remove the Soul Dagger from Magik, retrieving her Soulsword and using them both to free his teammates from their enchantment.
 He then sees Witchfire finish making the fifth Bloodstone out of Pixie's soul and slices off Witchfire's hand.
-But she brushes him away with a magic blast and re-grows a demonic 3-fingered hand while Nightcrawler consoles Pixie and tells her to use the dagger to free Illyana because of their mutual connection.
-Witchfire uses the Bloodstones to summon the Elder Gods to her aid, but Illyana and her friends interrupt her summoning.
-While the X-Men battle the Elder Gods, Illyana fights Witchfire, who blasts her.
-But Illyana is sheathed inside Mercury's magic-resistant skin, and they slash Witchfire and strip her of the amulet containing the Bloodstones.
-Illyana and Pixie use their blades to smash the amulet, but Witchfire escapes the crumbling castle with four Bloodstones into the Elder Gods' dimension.
+But she brushes him away with a magic blast and regrows her hand while Nightcrawler consoles Pixie and tells her to use the dagger to free Magik because of their mutual connection.
+Witchfire uses the Bloodstones to summon the Elder Gods to her aid, but Magik and her friends interrupt her.
+While the X-Men battle the Elder Gods, Magik fights Witchfire, who blasts her.
+Magik is sheathed inside Mercury's magic-resistant skin, and they slash Witchfire and strip her of the amulet containing the Bloodstones.
+Magik and Pixie use their blades to smash the amulet, but Witchfire escapes the crumbling castle with four Bloodstones into the Elder Gods' dimension.
 Pixie is despondent over losing more of her soul and tries to attack Magik with her Soul Dagger, but the glowing stone in its blade indicates that the stolen piece of her soul is inside it.
 Pixie flies away in tears.

-Illyana is upset that she failed to recover her soul and fears for her humanity.
+Magik is upset that she failed to recover her soul and fears for her humanity.
 Nightcrawler consoles her by telling her of his half-demonic parentage and how he has decided he has a soul regardless of that.
-Peter also tries to console his sister, but when he sees the horns still on her head, she fearfully teleports all of them back to the X-Men's compound and then tries to leave.
-Peter, her old friends from the New Mutants, and Cyclops finally convince her to stay.
+Colossus tries to console his sister, but when he sees the horns still on her head, she teleports all of them back to the X-Men's compound and then tries to leave.
+Colossus, Magik's friends from the New Mutants, and Cyclops convince Magik to stay.